elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-characteristics-of-carbon-that-make-it-versatile-in-forming-organic-molecules.md

 url: /learn/chemistry/questions/what-are-the-characteristics-of-carbon-that-make-it-versatile-in-forming-organic-molecules
 score: -1.0
 related_article1:
-    id: 167063
-    title: >-
-        How does electronegativity influence chemical bonding?
-    subject: Chemistry
-    url: /learn/chemistry/questions/how-does-electronegativity-influence-chemical-bonding
-related_article2:
-    id: 167066
-    title: >-
-        How do covalent and ionic compounds differ in terms of molecular structure?
-    subject: Chemistry
-    url: /learn/chemistry/questions/how-do-covalent-and-ionic-compounds-differ-in-terms-of-molecular-structure
-related_article3:
-    id: 167055
-    title: >-
-        What are the three main subatomic particles and their respective charges?
-    subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-three-main-subatomic-particles-and-their-respective-charges
-related_article4:
-    id: 167062
-    title: >-
-        What are valence electrons and why are they important for chemical stability?
-    subject: Chemistry
-    url: /learn/chemistry/questions/what-are-valence-electrons-and-why-are-they-important-for-chemical-stability
-related_article5:
     id: 167064
     title: >-
         What is the difference between covalent and ionic bonds in terms of electron sharing?